smikhalevski/react-corsair/README.md

 </Suspense>
 ```

-You can to provide a
+Or you can to provide a
 [`loadingComponent`](https://smikhalevski.github.io/react-corsair/interfaces/react_corsair.RouteOptions.html#loadingComponent)
 option to your route, so an `<Outlet>` renders a `<Suspense>` for you, using `loadingComponent` as a fallback: